 What is a recession and what does it mean for me?

-You don’t have be an economist to know that recessions are a normal part of the economic cycle.
-While they have the potential to negatively affect your personal finances, understanding their impact and taking steps to plan ahead can help ensure that you and your family will be prepared when the next one occurs.
+The continued impact of COVID-19 has played a significant role in the uncertainty of the economy.
+While recessions are a common part of economic cycles, understanding their effect and taking steps to plan ahead can help ensure that you and your family will be prepared when the next one occurs.

 What is a recession?